alibaba/bifrostui/packages/bui-core/src/Avatar/index.en-US.md

 ### String avatar

-In addition to picture avatars, you can also use `children` to create a simple character avatar.
+In addition to picture avatars, you can also create simple character avatars through 'children'.

 ```tsx
 import { Avatar, Stack } from '@bifrostui/react';